l3v11/SearchX/README.md

 ## SearchX

 > A simple Telegram Bot for searching data on Google Drive.
-Able to clone data from Google Drive, AppDrive, DriveApp and GDToT links.
+Able to clone data from Google Drive, AppDrive and GDToT.
 Supports MongoDB for storing authorized users record.

 </p>